FRIDAY FOTO (July 20, 2012)

 Twenty-two nations, more than 40 ships and submarines, over 200 aircraft and 25,000 personnel are participating in the RIMPAC exercise from June 29 to August 3, in and around the Hawaiian Islands.

 We couldn’t decide on which photo to pick for the FRIFO this week, so we’re using three to illustrate the scope of RIMPAC, the world’s largest international maritime exercise.

 The U.S. Defense Department says RIMPAC provides a unique opportunity to foster and sustain cooperative relationships among the participating militaries and their personnel.
 RIMPAC’s goals include training and command coordination critical to ensuring the safety of sea lanes and security on the world’s oceans.
 RIMPAC 2012 is the 23rd exercise in the series that began in 1971.

 In the photo below, Royal Australian Navy and Japan Maritime Self-Defense Force divers train together aboard the Japanese minesweeper tender JS Bungo (MST-464).

 For more photos of seaborne training at RIMPAC 2012, click here.

 Entry filed under: Asia-Pacific, FRIDAY FOTO, National Security and Defense, Naval Warfare, Photos, Skills and Training, Special Operations, Technology, Weaponry and Equipment.
-Tags: Canadian Navy, Defense, helicopter, Japanese Self Defense Forces, Marine Corps, Mexican Navy, military aviation, Navy, Rim of the Pacific Exercise, RIMPAC 2012, Royal Australian Navy.
+Tags: Canadian Navy, helicopter, Japanese Self Defense Forces, Marine Corps, Mexican Navy, military aviation, Navy, Rim of the Pacific Exercise, RIMPAC 2012, Royal Australian Navy, Topics.